 Things began to happen to me.
 I would be sobbing and one of Konnor’s songs played at his wake would come on the radio.
 I sought comfort in church and the Preacher spoke of loss, there were so many more.
 I never considered that these ambiguous events may have been subconsiously created.
 That my heart and soul seeking continued connection to my grandson may have taken moments of coincidence, turning them into meaningful events that could ease the ache of loss if only for that moment.

 I needed to know Konnor was alright.
 I needed to know that he was at peace, that there wasn’t just this big empty.
 That the unknown wasn’t scary.
 That there was something left of him.
 I needed to know.
 I could not accept that he was here for eight years and then… nothing.
 I had a belief in the afterlife, I always have.
-Not that we would continue to float around for eternity but rather since our souls were made up of energy and that energy could remain for a time.
+Not that we would continue to float around for eternity but rather since our souls were made up of energy and with that energy we could remain for a time.
 I thought sooner or later the soul would die out, a gentle extinguishing of light.
 Unfelt, unseen.

 I shared a connection with Konnor, we bonded as grandson and grandmother.
 I thought that if he was able, he would communicate somehow.
 I was sure I would feel him near.
 I was certain he heard me when I talked to him.
 I found comfort in what I came to believe was his communication with me through his spirit.
 Some may say my perception of events may have been misguided due to my grief.
 While this may hold some truth, I believe Konnor did what he could to tell me that he was okay.
 I believed he was sending me signs because there was no other logical explanation for the things I saw and heard.
 I believed because to say it was all a coincidence was too simplistic.
 I believed because knowing he was communicating was easier than accepting death as a big empty hole of nothingness.
 I believed because I could not imagine Konnor’s light so easily extinguished.